nf-core/taxprofiler/docs/usage.md

 #### Kraken2 custom database

+A number of database indexes have already been generated and maintained by [@BenLangmead Lab](https://github.com/BenLangmead), see [here](https://benlangmead.github.io/aws-indexes/k2).
+These databases can directly be used to run the workflow with Kraken2 as well as Bracken.

-To build a Kraken2 database you need two components: a taxonomy (consisting of `names.dmp`, `nodes.dmp`, and `*accession2taxid`) files, and the FASTA files you wish to include.
+In case the databases above do not contain your desired libraries, you can build a custom Kraken2 database.
+This requires two components: a taxonomy (consisting of `names.dmp`, `nodes.dmp`, and `*accession2taxid`) files, and the FASTA files you wish to include.

 To pull the NCBI taxonomy, you can run the following: